What is silent hypoxia

 - As medical practitioners around the world are busy treating people for Covid-19, many have reported a condition called ‘silent’ or ‘happy’ hypoxia, in which patients have extremely low blood oxygen levels, yet do not show signs of breathlessness.

 - The condition has puzzled medical practitioners, and many are now advocating for its early detection as a means to avoid a fatal illness called Covid pneumonia.

 What is hypoxia?

 - Hypoxia is a condition wherein there is not enough oxygen available to the blood and body tissues.

 - Hypoxia can either be generalised, affecting the whole body, or local, affecting a region of the body.

-- Normal arterial oxygen is approximately 75 to 100 millimetres of mercury (mm Hg), and normal pulse oximeter readings usually range from 95 to 100 per cent.
-Values under 90 per cent are considered low.
+- Normal arterial oxygen is approximately 75 to 100 millimeters of mercury (mm Hg), and normal pulse oximeter readings usually range from 95 to 100 percent.
+Values under 90 percent are considered low.